iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 With `capng_clear`, we clear all capabilities from our pending changes, and add whitelisted capabilities, before finally applying the changes.

 Using libcap, however, is slightly more complicated to achieve the same, as there's no direct "clear all" function, but instead you'll have to list them by yourself.
 [Here][cap-switch-lib]'s an older version of my attempted code if you want to learn.
-Nevertheless, it never bad to learn more.
+Nevertheless, it's never bad to learn more.

   [libcap-docs]: https://linux.die.net/man/3/libcap
   [libcap-ng-docs]: https://people.redhat.com/sgrubb/libcap-ng/